fcpp-experiments/past-ctl-monitoring/README.md

 - [CMake 3.9](https://cmake.org) (or higher)
 - [Asymptote](http://asymptote.sourceforge.io) (for building the plots)

+During MinGW installation, make sure you select "posix" threads (should be the default) and not "win32" threads.
 After installing MinGW, you need to add its path to the environment variable `PATH`.
 The default path should be:
 ```
 C:\Program Files (x86)\mingw-w64\i686-8.1.0-posix-dwarf-rt_v6-rev0\mingw32\bin